rpinheiro2/kubelab/README.md

 <h2>Testing</h2>

-To test the deployment you can run curl -v local.ecosia.org/tree -H "host:local.ecosia.org" in a CMD prompt
+To test the deployment you can run ```curl -v localhost/tree -H "host:local.ecosia.org"``` in a CMD prompt